Mothcam/Mothcam/README_beginners.md

 ```
 crontab -e
 ```
 At the bottom of this environment a new crontab can be added.
 The format of a crontab is as follows: minute (00-60), hour (00-24), day of month (00-31), month (00-12) and day of week (0-7) followed by the command you want the crontab to execute.
 To make the crontab run every minute or hour etc. use an * instead of a number in that spot.
-E.g. to run the Timelapse_AF.py script at 09.45 AM every day enter the following crontab
+E.g. to start the Timelapse_MP.py script at 09.45 AM every day enter the following crontab
 ```
 45 09 * * * /usr/bin/python3 /home/your_pi_hostname/Mothcam/Timelapse_MP.py
 ```